f-forcher/structured-gen-rust/README.md

 The `regex-automata` public API does not expose the internal states of the automata, so a [fork](https://github.com/f-forcher/regex/tree/expose-state-iter) of the Rust stdlib `regex` repo has been made and its internal `State` API exposed.

-## Known issues
-Using very large dictionaries may result in failure to produce the right output.
-The issue seems to be deterministic and independent of the specific struct-gen algo used, only depending on the dictionary size.
-It could be connected to the `regex` crate internal implementation of FSM states.